 A Man of Privilege was named to the Harlequin Junkie’s Top 10 Harlequins of 2012!

 Like every author, I got my start writing by reading.
 Getting lost in other times and places was one of my favorite things to do as a kid.
 I always knew I wanted to be a writer, and throughout the years, I took various cracks at it.
 Those attempts were all pretty terrible.
 The trick to writing is to keep writing.
 It’s both that simple and that hard.

 How long does it take you to write a book?

-I can finish a book in three to four months, depending on what’s going on with my family.
+I can finish a romance in three to four months, depending on what’s going on in my life and in the world.
+A YA book can take up to a year or more because the plots are so much more complex and the books are so much longer.
 Then the book has to make a few rounds between my readers before it gets passed up to my agent and then my editor.
 It’s not unusual for me to be writing one book, doing revisions on a second book, and proofreading a third one at the same time.

 Did you sell the first book you wrote?

 No. A Man of His Word was--wait, let me count--the tenth book I wrote.
 I’ve written nineteen total.
 The first three books I wrote were how I learned to write.
 If I hadn’t written them, I wouldn’t have figured out how to build a book.
 But that doesn’t mean anyone else should ever read them!